IRLL/HierarchyCraft/paper.md

 ![HierarchyCraft is at the intersection of Reinforcement learning, Planning, Hierarchical reasoning and Program synthesis.\label{fig:HierachyCraft_domain_position}](docs/images/HierachyCraft_domain_position.png){ width=80% }

-We argue that arbitrary hierarchical complexity can emerge from simple rules, yet no metric exists to quantify this phenomenon.
 Studying and quantifying the effects of different hierarchical structures on learning agents should be a priority for hierarchical reasoning.
-Unfortunately, existing RL benchmarks considered hierarchical are not only challenging because of their underlying hierarchical structure but also because of the feature extraction and representation learning required.
-To our knowledge, no general frameworks for building environments to study the hierarchical structure itself exist, motivating the need for HierarchyCraft.
+Yet current hierarchical benchmarks mostly consider one single hierarchical structure per benchmark and are not only challenging because of this underlying hierarchical structure but also because of the required representation learning to make sense of the inputs.

-Most of recent hierarchical RL environments require researchers to have significant computational resources at hand and only tests the agent under a singular fixed hierarchy.
-This limits their ability to study the direct impact of the underlying hierarchical structure of the environment on the learning agent.
+We argue that arbitrary hierarchical complexity can emerge from simple rules even without having to learn a representation.
+To our knowledge, no general frameworks for building environments exist to study the hierarchical structure itself, motivating the need for HierarchyCraft.
 We compare six particularly related benchmarks to HierarchyCraft.

-### GridWorld
+### PDDLGym

-GridWorld is a general class of 2D grid-based environments.
-It is frequently facilitated in hierarchical reinforcement learning research, such as in the options framework [@sutton1999between].
-Minigrid [@minigrid] allows researchers to build more complex cases and can be somewhat hierarchical by adding more rooms, objectives or obstacles.
-Unfortunately, GridWorld environments usually describe **shallow** hierarchical structure and are only focused on navigation tasks.
+PDDLGym [@PDDLgym] is a framework that automatically constructs Gym environments from Planning Domain Definition Language (PDDL) domains and problems.
+PDDL [@PDDL] is a problem specification language for easy comparison of various symbolic planners.
+However, building PDDL domains and problems with a hierarchical structure is difficult and time-consuming for researchers who are not familiar with PDDL-like languages.
+Moreover, PDDLGym is **only compatible with PDDL1** and does not support numeric-fluents introduced in PDDL 2.1 that are required to represent HierarchyCraft environments.

 ### Minecraft